-Moroccans are also the largest foreign student community in France.
-39,855 Moroccan students were enrolled in French higher education institutions during the 2017/2018 academic year.
+Morocco also produces the largest foreign student community in France.
+During the 2017/2018 academic year, 39,855 Moroccan students were enrolled in French higher education institutions

-Additionally, Moroccans are the second-largest community of foreign-born doctors practicing in France.
-7,000 Moroccans are enrolled in the French order of doctors as of 2018.
+Additionally, doctors from Morocco are the second-largest community of foreign-born doctors practicing in France.
+As of 2018, 7,000 Moroccans are enrolled in the French order of doctors.

-France deported more than 1,000 undocumented Moroccan migrants in 2018, making Moroccans the 4th most commonly deported nationality in France.
+France deported more than 1,000 undocumented migrants from Morocco in 2018, making Moroccans the 4th most commonly deported nationality in France.